SalamCytron/Format-Github-Multiple-Platforms/README.md

 # Format-Github

-For Github README.md description must several heading as below.
+For Github README.md description.
+Might help you to organize the README.md more effectively.

 # Name
 Description of the product